 Data preparation has long been one of the most time-consuming tasks in data management.
 Today, 80 percent of data scientists spend more time preparing data than analyzing it.
 But you can make data preparation far simpler and less painful than it has traditionally been.
-This post presents a four-step approach to streamlining it, so you can spend more time using your data to engage with customers based on their true needs, behaviors, and desires.
+This post presents four well thought out streamlined data preparation steps, helping you spend more time using your data to engage with customers based on their true needs, behaviors, and desires.

 Imagine that you capture customer and prospect data from a website where consumers voluntarily register.
 Or, perhaps, your call center agents capture information from inbound callers who are responding to advertising or trying to solve problems.
 Even assuming this information is being validated on the front end – for example, with a web form script that checks to make sure a U.S. ZIP Code consists of five or nine numbers – it’s surprisingly common for data fields to be truncated before they reach your database.
 This can especially happen if your data source is external, and built with code you don’t control.